 Many women are also concerned about how their bodies will change, especially how their tummy may look after being stretched to accommodate a growing baby.
 After carrying a baby for nine months, changes to your body are inevitable.
 The skin around your stomach may stretch and loosen and abdominal muscles may separate and weaken.

-Tummy Tuck After Pregnancy
+Getting A Tummy Tuck After Pregnancy

 First of all, congratulations on your bundle of joy.
 If amidst the sleep deprivation and happiness you are considering a tummy tuck, consider these important factors first.

+- How soon can you get a tummy tuck after pregnancy?
+The answer is your body needs recovery first.
 Immediately after pregnancy, your body is performing an invisible magic dance to restore the uterus to its normal size and location, produce milk to feed the baby and restore its usual hormonal cycles.
 You should allow yourself the time to completely recover from pregnancy and lose any extra weight you may have gained.
 Since vigorous exercise is not recommended immediately after giving birth, you may need to ease back into your exercise routine.

 A tummy tuck is a surgery that requires its own recovery time, and you want to ensure that your body is as strong and healthy as possible for optimum results.
-The general consensus in the medical community is that a woman should wait a minimum of three months after having a baby before have a tummy tuck procedure.
+The general consensus in the medical community is that a woman should wait a minimum of three months after having a baby before having a tummy tuck procedure.

-While diet and exercise play an important role in getting your body back after pregnancy, a tummy tuck is an optimal choice for achieving optimal results in your midsection.
-For more information on tummy tucks or to discuss your post-pregnancy tummy tuck, call Belcara Health for a personalized consultation.
+While diet and exercise play an important role in getting your body back after pregnancy, a postpartum tummy tuck is an optimal choice for achieving optimal results in your midsection.
+Learn more about one patient’s journey getting a post-pregnancy tummy tuck in the video below.

-Pregnancy After Tummy Tuck
+Getting Pregnant After A Tummy Tuck

 Life does not always go according to plan.
 It is important not to worry about your or your baby’s health if you have previously had a tummy tuck then get pregnant.
 Pregnancy and childbirth after a tummy tuck procedure are safe for both you and your baby.
 Your baby will have plenty of room to grow and thrive.

 Everyone’s body is unique and responds differently.
 In most cases, women who become pregnant after a tummy tuck continue to enjoy the results of their surgery after their baby is born.
 Some women require a minor touch up, called a “mini tummy tuck” which is much less involved than a traditional tummy tuck, with a faster recovery time.
-Should you become pregnant after a tummy tuck, the best way to preserve your procedure results is to avoid gaining large amounts of weight during the pregnancy.
+Should you go through pregnancy after a tummy tuck, the best way to preserve your procedure results is to avoid gaining large amounts of weight during the pregnancy.